 - Permanent Veener Application: You’ll come back for a second appointment, and we’ll bond the finished veneer to your tooth.
 The shad of veneers can be adjusted to match the rest of your teeth.

-Teeth whitening might be a good procedure for you if you already have healthy and even-looking teeth; or it can be a great way to finish up a full mouth reconstruction.
+Teeth whitening might be a good procedure for you if you already have healthy and even-looking teeth, or it can be a great way to finish up a full mouth reconstruction.
 After you’ve repaired all your teeth, we can whiten your whole smile for a uniform glow.
 We offer whitening treatments from two major brands: KöR and Opalescence.
 Both are fantastic brands with different pros and cons.

 What To Expect From Dental Restoration Procedures

 Dental restoration procedures are a large umbrella that includes all of the procedures described above.
 Your dentist will be the person best equipped to create a full treatment plan for your mouth reconstruction.

 The length of time required to meet your goals, the placement of your dental restorations, and the depth of treatment required will all be outlined in your patient treatment plan.
-Feel free to ask any and all questions you might have about your ongoing procedures.
+Feel free to ask any questions you might have about your ongoing procedures.